Gossia bidwillii

+Taxonomy

+The species was first described in 1867 by George Bentham as Myrtus bidwillii, but in 2003 was transferred to the genus, Gossia, by Neil Snow, Gordon Guymer and Sawvel.

 Description

 A medium-sized tree, usually around 18 to 25 metres tall and up to 20 cm in trunk diameter.
 The trunk is crooked and not cylindrical, the bark being smooth and orange/brown in colour with attractive green blotchy markings.
 Hence the common name of Python Tree.
 The bark sheds in thin papery flakes.

 Branchlets are smooth and brown.
 The leaves are opposite, simple and not toothed, being 5 to 8 cm long.
 Elliptic to ovate in shape with a leaf stem 3 to 6 mm long.
 Oil dots prominent when viewed with a lens, the leaf has a faint eucalyptus smell.
 Leaf venation evident, with a raised midrib on both sides, and an intramarginal vein around the leaf edge.
-When touched it will curl around you and attempt to strangle you like a python which is how it got its name.

 White, scented flowers form between October and December.
 The fruit is a black berry.
 Flattened and warty, 6 mm in diameter.
 Inside are 3 to 5 attractive mauve coloured seeds.
 Fruit matures from January to May, eaten by various birds including the Rose crowned fruit dove.